The Bug of Solving Bugs

 So I decided to practise what I preach.

-Some of you may already know that since the day I joined Ethereum Cat Herders, I have been deeply invested in improving the Ethereum Improvement Proposal (EIP) process.
-There is an official site to learn about EIPs, eips.ethereum.org, and like any long-running project, it has had a few simple but persistent issues for years.
-These are listed in the Issues section so that anyone interested in open-source contributions can pick them up and attempt to resolve them.
+I have been deeply interested in improving the Ethereum Improvement Proposal (EIP) process since the day I joined Ethereum Cat Herders back in 2019.
+Many of the day-to-day activities and projects I am involved in revolve around EIPs — the PEEPanEIP podcast, facilitating monthly EIPIP meetings, hosting the weekly EIP Editing Office Hours, and contributing to data analytics improvements through EIPsInsight.
+There is an Ethereum official site to follow standards and like any long-running project, it has had a few simple but persistent issues over the years.
+These are listed in the Issues section so that anyone interested in open-source contributions can pick them up and try to resolve them.

-While reviewing the issues, I noticed one related to a “Citation” bug that I had mentioned during January’s EIPIP meeting.
+While reviewing the issues, I noticed one related to a “Citation” bug that I had mentioned during one of the EIPIP meetings.
 I decided to work on it and test my development skills.
-The issue had been open for years, possibly since 2015.
-It was not breaking any proposals, but it represented a small oversight in the world’s most widely used standards repository.
+The bug had been there for years, possibly since 2020.
+It was not breaking any proposals, but it represented a small oversight in the Web3 world’s most widely used standards repository.

 Context matters here.
 I am a mother of two, and when kids are hungry, everything else pauses.
 MOM (Make Our Meal) mode activates.

 By the time I finished making the changes, my son was home and needed dinner, so I stepped away and headed to the kitchen.
-Still, like a child eager to finish homework and go out to play, I could not wait to test the changes and submit the pull request.
-Seeing the repository and appreciating the excellent documentation left by earlier contributors on how to set up the local testing environment for beginners was genuinely encouraging.
+But my mind was still on the code, like a child who wants to finish homework and go out to play, I could not wait to test the changes and submit the pull request.

-I paused and asked my son to help set up the testing environment while I cooked.
-I hoped that once dinner was done, I could test the changes and submit the PR the same day.
+Since I was busy cooking, I and asked my son if he could help set up the testing environment.
+I hoped that once dinner was done, I could test my changes and submit the PR the same day.
 I was genuinely excited.

-He agreed, set everything up, we finished dinner quickly, and returned straight to the desk.
+He agreed and set everything up.
+We finished dinner quickly, and returned straight back to the desk.
 I ran the tests.

 It worked.